 The Maison Kayser brand of bakeries and cafés is continuing to convert Americans to the art of good bread.
-The French company originally moved to New York in 2012, and is set to open two new sites in Washington D.C. at the end of November.
+The French company originally moved to New York in 2012, and is set to open two new sites in Washington D.C. in February 2018.

 Eric Kayser is storming forward with his conquest of the United States.
 After opening 12 bakeries in New York, the Eastern French baker first looked to Chicago, Boston, Miami, and Los Angeles as potential cities for expansion.
 But it is in fact in Downtown Washington that the French brand will open two new stores in late November.
 The exact date is yet to be announced.